-- Wilde in Vienna: Pleasing and Teasing the Audience.
-Amsterdam: Rodopi/Brill (forthcoming in 2017).
+- Oscar Wilde in Vienna: Pleasing and Teasing the Audience.
+Amsterdam: Rodopi/Brill, 2018.

 - Ireland in Drama, Film, and Popular Culture: Festschrift for Werner Huber.
 Ed.
 Sandra Mayer, Julia Novak, and Margarete Rubik.
 Trier: WVT, 2012.